Updated: Jan 7

 One of the main elements in a customer experience framework is the development of a Customer Life Cycle Model.
-This becomes clearer to companies I work with once we create their customized Customer Life Cycle model.
-However, on the surface it may not be clear as to why you should spend the time to build one.

 Most companies know what they have to do to make a customer successful and they would argue that they are already doing it.
 Perhaps, but when I ask the question: